Access Control Schedules & Holidays only impact features related to Access Control. They are used in the following ways:

 Enter the hours and days of the week for your schedule.
-You can also click "Add More" to add addition time/day series.
+You can also click "Add More" to add additional time/day series.
 For example 9-5 Monday-Friday can be in one time slot and 9-12 on weekends can be in another time slot.
 Schedules are flexible in that you can group many time slots in one schedule or use separate schedules to suit your needs.
 When you're done, Save your changes

 To Create a Holiday

 Holidays are days that a Schedule should be ignored.
-In some cases such as a Access Modes for doors, the default 24/7 Schedule will be applied during Holidays.
+In some cases such as Access Modes for doors, the default 24/7 Schedule will be applied during Holidays.